codingve/codingve/README.md

 **If you don't know me, let me show you all about me 😄**

-- 🔭 I'm currently working on  [Zup](http://www.zup.com.br/) with Fullstack development.
+- 🔭 I'm currently working on  [Zup](http://www.zup.com.br/) with Frontend development.
 - 🌱 I'm currently learning React, React Native, Node, Angular, Java and venturing into visual recognition
 - 👯 I'm looking to collaborate on all project where I can challenge myself.
 - 💬 Ask me about anything [here](https://github.com/codingve/codingve/issues)